Office hoteling is a growing trend as organizations adapt their ways of working to support greater flexibility, efficiency, and collaboration.

 - Hybrid or remote workforce: If a significant portion of your workforce is remote or hybrid, implementing hoteling can help you make the most efficient use of space.

-- Mobile or traveling employees: If your team frequently travels for work, office hoteling can reduce the need for permanent desks, saving space and costs while still providing flexibility when they return to the office.
+- Mobile or traveling employees: If your team frequently travels for work, office hoteling can provide temporary workspaces for when they visit the office.

 2. Office space utilization